 We tested the resilience of the ratings against deviations from expected recovery rates and recovery timing.
-This analysis has the sole purpose of illustrating the sensitivity of the notes is partially mitigated structure through an interest rate cap ratings to input assumptions and is not indicative of expected or likely scenarios.
+This analysis has the sole purpose of illustrating the sensitivity of the ratings to input assumptions and is not indicative of expected or likely scenarios.
 We tested the sensitivity of the analysis to deviations from the main input assumptions: i) recovery rate level; and ii) recovery timing.